Aranjyothi/FULLSTACK-MERN-PROJECT/README.md

 # Instalastions are:
 For the **Books App** some packages that may need to be install:
 ### For Frontend:
-react
+react,
-bootstrap for CSS
+bootstrap for CSS,
 axios
 ### Backend:
-express
+express,
-mongoDB
+mongoDB,
-dotenv
+dotenv,
-node_modules
+node_modules,
-JWT
+JWT,
-bcrypt
+bcrypt,
 cors
 ### To run both servers:
 I installed **concurrently**.